Raizing STG – 2010 Developer Interview

 Toyama: I read a line in some magazine that said “Space will be easy to colonize if we just set up corporations specializing in that field.”
 That got me thinking, and I later came up with an idea for the title “Soukyuugurentai” that would become the prelude to the development–that is, “A rogue squadron streaking the blue sky (soukyuu) crimson (guren)…” I remember after that everything came pretty smoothly as we fleshed out the world.

-Yokoo: From the outset we were aiming for a visceral quality like that of the Tokusatsu films 6 , and we wanted to make a game that would express the idea of a “media filtered reality” through news programs and such.
+Yokoo: From the outset we were aiming for a visceral quality like that found in tokusatsu films, and we wanted to make a game that would express the idea of a “media filtered reality” through news programs and such.
 So to those ends we planned to add the various subtitles in Japanese that you see throughout the game.
 The fake newspaper articles in the ending screen were added for the same reasons.
 The fact that the hardware we were using had an expanded rom size allowing us to include large Japanese fonts was also a main factor.
-We had been wanting to do something like that in a game for awhile and were very happy about it, but when it came time to be released, we received a lot of feedback from people saying that it resembled Neon Genesis Evangelion.
-Of course we watched TV, but during the development we really hadn’t had time to watch things and be influenced like that, I think.
-Rather, I think our influences were from the older show “Toppu wo Nerae!” (also by Gainax) and the Tokusatsu film “Gamera“.

 —How did you come up with the three players’ names?

 Yokoo: Our basic idea in Soukyuugurentai was to use rare surnames combined with simple first names to leave a memorable impression on the player.
-The surname Yashida from Yashida Kaoru was a reference to the Marvel character Wolverine’s fiancee, Mariko Yashida.
-The kanji were a perfect match, but we thought it would be cool to use 八指多 and suggest a mutant with 8 fingers more than usual.
-7
+The surname Yashida from Yashida Kaoru was a reference to the Marvel character Wolverine’s fiancée, Mariko Yashida.
+The kanji were a perfect match, but we thought it would be cool to use 八指多 and suggest a mutant with 8 fingers more than usual.4

 As for Mikazuki Ryouta, at the time there was a house called Mikazuki near our office, and each time I passed by and looked at the sign I thought, “what a cool name,” so I just decided to use it.
 Kunimura Rika was a little different from what I said above, in that her character differed from the other two.
 She was from a different department at Jinsei Corp., among other things, so we wanted give her a different feel and decided to use a simple surname combined with a slightly odd first name.
 Her ship’s name is different too; while “Toryu” (Dragon Slayer) and “Shiden” (Purple Lightning) are named after old Japanese army aircraft, her ship “Houga” (Phoenix Fang) was our original creation.